Ever Anderson: Early life

 Born and raised in Los Angeles, California, Anderson is the daughter of Soviet-born actress Milla Jovovich and English director Paul W. S. Anderson.
 She has two younger sisters.
-She is of Ukrainian and Serbian descent through her mother, and of English descent through her father.
+She is of Russian and Serbian descent through her mother, and of English descent through her father.

 Career

 Anderson's parents tried to discourage her entering into acting but she could not be dissuaded.
 At age nine, she was on the cover of Vogue Bambini, photographed by Ellen von Unwerth.
 Anderson has also been photographed by Karl Lagerfeld, Mikael Jansson, and Peter Lindbergh.

 Her first feature film appearance was in Resident Evil: The Final Chapter (2016), directed by her father.
-In it, she played a younger Alicia Marcus, who is played by her mother as an adult.
+In it, she played a younger Alicia Marcus, whose adult counterpart was played by her mother.

-In March 2020, it was revealed that Anderson would play a younger version of Natasha Romanoff in the 2021 Marvel Cinematic Universe (MCU) film Black Widow, and Wendy Darling in the 2023 film Peter Pan & Wendy.
+In March 2020, Anderson was cast as a younger Natasha Romanoff in the 2021 Marvel Cinematic Universe (MCU) film Black Widow, and Wendy Darling in the 2023 film Peter Pan & Wendy.